 The statute of limitations is a point of law that dictates that time period, setting a maximum period of time for court proceedings to be initiated.
 It varies by the type of case.
+For example, the statute of limitations for a civil case, such as a car accident injury claim, will be very different to a criminal case involving a crime (such as murder).

-According to California law, the statute of limitations for bodily injury damages caused by a car accident lawsuit is two years.
+According to California law, the statute of limitations for a car accident lawsuit is two years.
 This means that injured plaintiffs have two years from the date of the accident to file a claim through the courts.
-Some cases have special rules.
-For example, when you sue a public entity such as a city authority, you only have six months.